tzolov/vagrant-pivotalhd/README.md

 * Install [Vagrant](http://www.vagrantup.com/downloads.html) (1.7.2+).
 * Install [VirtualBox](https://www.virtualbox.org/) or VMware Fusion (note that VMWare Fusion requires [paid Vagrant license](http://www.vagrantup.com/vmware)).

-## Setup Vagrant environment
+## Setup the Vagrant environment
 * Clone this project
 ```
 git clone https://github.com/tzolov/vagrant-pivotalhd.git
 ```
 * Forllow the [Packages download](https://github.com/tzolov/vagrant-pivotalhd/tree/master/packages) instructions to collect all reuired tarballs inside the **/packages** subfolder

+## Create Hadoop cluster
-* From the top directory run
+From the top directory run
 ```
 vagrant up --provider virtualbox
 ```
 This will create 4 Virtual Machines (ambari.localdomain, phd1.localdomain, phd2.localdomain and ph3.localdomain) and will install Ambari server.
 Then the Ambari Blueprint REST API is used to deploy and lanch the PHD/HAWQ cluster.

-When the **vagrant up** command complete the VMs are provisiond, the Ambari Server is installed and running and the cluster deployment is in progrees (could take about 30 min to deploy the cluster).
-Use the Ambari Web UI to monitor the cluster deployment progress.
-Open this link in your browser:
+When the **vagrant up** command completes (after ~10 min) the VMs are provisioned and the Ambari Server is installed.
+The cluster deployment is in progrees (could take ~30 min) and you can use the Ambari Web UI to monitor the progress.
+For this open the ambari page in a browser:
 ```
 https://10.211.55.100:8080
 ```